How might we create a design that increases ticket sales among both season subscribers and those new to the symphony experience?

 Their patron feedback was that their current website is not easy to use.
 The primary considerations of this project were to improve access to ticket sales and reduce the friction for making donations.
 In our initial conversations with Austin Symphony, we also uncovered a series of needs related to the primary goals.

-Standard Beagle worked with users to design and developer a website that addressed the pain points we discovered during research.
+Standard Beagle worked with users to design and develop a website that addressed the pain points we discovered during research.

 - Improve user navigation to tickets and donations

 - Allow site admins to make easier updates